josuehfa/System/README.md

 ### Advanced

 #### Edit Traffic Scenario
 There two basics ways to create new traffic scenarios, from a file 'traffic.txt' or direct in the code.
-See the following explanation in order to creare both:
+See the following explanation in order to create both:

 ##### From File
 To add new scenarios with differente intruders, create a 'traffic.txt' file with the following informations: